 Established in 1975, the association now has over 100 members.
 There are several on-line databases, including

-They also have a Cemetery Transcripts database, which has details of transcriptions from Oak View Cemetery, Antioch.
+A Cemetery Transcripts database, which has details of transcriptions from Oak View Cemetery, Antioch, is also accessible.